 There may be circumstances whereby an assessment report has been finalised and submitted to the VPB however new information comes to light that may change the outcome of the assessment for example the submission of further evidence.
 The assessment provider must have a process in place (see appendix H) where it is possible for the case to be returned to the AP for advice.
-To provide advice, a suitably qualified HCP should review the assessment report and any new evidence, and make a recommendation as to whether any new information/evidence impacts the original assessment of permanence and percentage disablement, or if there is a requirement for a new assessment (see section 6.7).
+To provide advice, a suitably qualified HCP should review the assessment report and any new evidence, and make a recommendation as to whether any new information/evidence impacts the original assessment of permanence and percentage disablement, or if there is a requirement for a re-assessment